 Around 80 Australian seafarers will lose their jobs as a result of the move, the Maritime Union of Australia (MUA) claims.
 The decision was condemned by the MUA’s National Secretary, Paddy Crumlin, as “a national disgrace.”
 Crumlin added, “the decision has the potential to devastatingly affect Australian seafarers and will see BlueScope’s supply chain effectively removing Australia labour from the local Australian industry, being replaced by highly exploited foreign crews paid as low as $2 per hour.”

 However, shipping industry executives were wholly unsurprised by the move.
 “What did they expect?” one executive said.
 He pointed the finger of blame at the Australian Labor Party MP and Opposition shadow minister for transport and infrastructure, Anthony Albanese.
-When he was the transport minister in overnment, Albanese championed the scrapping of the previous coastal permit system.
+When he was the transport minister in government, Albanese championed the scrapping of the previous coastal permit system.
 At the time he argued that a new system was needed because there were only 21 commercial freight-carrying vessels left on Australian shipping register, and only four running international routes.

 Revitalising Australian shipping?